mbaitelman/chef-policy-cookbook/README.md

 This job also uses the Chef Workstation container.
 Using the parameters passed in it pulls down the requested policy archive files from Artifactory and calls `chef push-archive` for the appropriate policy group.
 To authenticate to the chef server we temporarily write the knife.rb and private.pem files to disk and store the paths as envoirment variables.
+The path to the knife.rb is set with `--config` and the knife.rb file pulls the cert path from the envoirment variable.

 ##### Chef-CICD Job